-- 8.2.1.
-At a minimum, establish Policies and Procedures consistent with 42 CFR § 456 and 42 CFR § 438.3(s).
-These Policies and Procedures must address the following provisions: - 8.2.1.1.
-Process for monitoring over and under-utilization of services consistent with 42 CFR § 438.330(b)(3), - 8.2.1.2.
-The methodology utilized to evaluate the Medical Necessity, appropriateness, efficacy, or efficiency of physical and Behavioral Health Services, - 8.2.1.3.
-Protocols for service authorization and denial of services; the process used to evaluate prior and concurrent authorization, - 8.2.1.4.
-Documentation requirements regarding clinical review, - 8.2.1.5.
-Mechanisms to ensure consistent application of review criteria and compatible decisions, - 8.2.1.6.
-Data collection processes and analytical methods used in assessing utilization of physical and Behavioral Health Services, - 8.2.1.7.
-Operate a drug utilization review program that complies with the requirements described in Section 1927(g) of the Act and 42 CFR § 456, subpart K, as if such requirement applied to the CONTRACTOR instead of the Department. - 8.2.1.8.
-Provisions for assuring confidentiality of clinical and proprietary information, - 8.2.1.9.
-Have written Procedures listing information required from a member or health care Provider to make Medical Necessity determinations.
-The

-CONTRACTOR shall make such Procedures available to a Medicaid Managed Care Member or Provider upon request,
+- 8.2.1 At a minimum, establish Policies and Procedures consistent with 42 CFR § 456 and 42 CFR § 438.3(s).
+These Policies and Procedures must address the following provisions: - 8.2.1.1 Process for monitoring over and under-utilization of services consistent with 42 CFR § 438.330(b)(3), - 8.2.1.2 The methodology utilized to evaluate the Medical Necessity, appropriateness, efficacy, or efficiency of physical and Behavioral Health Services, - 8.2.1.3 Protocols for service authorization and denial of services; the process used to evaluate prior and concurrent authorization, - 8.2.1.4 Documentation requirements regarding clinical review, - 8.2.1.5 Mechanisms to ensure consistent application of review criteria and compatible decisions, - 8.2.1.6 Data collection processes and analytical methods used in assessing utilization of physical and Behavioral Health Services, - 8.2.1.7 Operate a drug utilization review program that complies with the requirements described in Section 1927(g) of the Act and 42 CFR § 456, subpart K, as if such requirement applied to the CONTRACTOR instead of the Department. - 8.2.1.8 Provisions for assuring confidentiality of clinical and proprietary information, - 8.2.1.9 Have written Procedures listing information required from a member or health care Provider to make Medical Necessity determinations.
+The CONTRACTOR shall make such Procedures available to a Medicaid Managed Care Member or Provider upon request,

-- 8.2.1.10.
-Sufficient staff with clinical expertise and training to apply service authorization Medical Management criteria and practice guidelines.
-Refer to Section 2 for additional details. - 8.2.2.
-Use the Department's Medical Necessity definition for Medical Necessity determinations.

-- 8.2.2.1.
-Ensure that only licensed individuals with appropriate clinical expertise address the Enrollee's medical, Behavioral Health, and/or long-term service and support needs and determine service authorization requests, denials, or authorize services in an amount, duration or scope that is less than requested. - 8.2.2.2.
-Provide notice of Adverse Benefit Determinations.
-The CONTRACTOR's service authorization systems must notify the requesting Provider, and give the Medicaid Managed Care Member written notice of any decision to deny a service authorization request, or to authorize a service in an amount, duration, or scope that is less than requested in accordance with 42 CFR § 438.210(c).
-The Enrollee's notice must meet the requirements of § 438.404. - 8.2.2.3.
-Ensure that compensation to individuals or entities that conduct UM and SA activities is consistent with §438.3(i), and §422.208 and not structured to provide incentives for the individual or entity to deny, limit, or discontinue medically necessary Covered Services to any member in accordance with 42 CFR § 438.210(e). - 8.3.
-CONTRACTOR Utilization Management (UM) Program Reporting Requirements

-- 8.3.1.
-Report Fraud and Abuse information identified through the UM program to the Department's Program Integrity (PI) Unit in accordance with the requirements established in Section 11 of this contract. - 8.3.2.
-In accordance with 438.3(s)(5) provide the Department a detailed description of its drug utilization review program activities annually.
+- 8.2.1.10 Sufficient staff with clinical expertise and training to apply service authorization Medical Management criteria and practice guidelines.
+Refer to Section 2 for additional details. - 8.2.2 Use the Department's Medical Necessity definition for Medical Necessity determinations. - 8.2.3 Ensure that only licensed individuals with appropriate clinical expertise address the Enrollee's medical, Behavioral Health, and/or long-term service and support needs and determine service authorization requests, denials, or authorize services in an amount, duration or scope that is less than requested. - 8.2.4 Provide notice of Adverse Benefit Determinations.
+The CONTRACTOR's service authorization systems must notify the requesting Provider and give the Medicaid Managed Care Member written notice of any decision to deny a service authorization request, or to authorize a service in an amount, duration, or scope that is less than requested in accordance with 42 CFR § 438.210(c).
+The Enrollee's notice must meet the requirements of § 438.404 and § 431.214. - 8.2.5 Ensure that compensation to individuals or entities that conduct UM and SA activities is consistent with 42 CFR §§ 438.3(i), and 422.208 and not structured to provide incentives for the individual or entity to deny, limit, or discontinue medically necessary Covered Services to any member in accordance with 42 CFR § 438.210(e). - 8.3 CONTRACTOR Utilization Management (UM) Program Reporting Requirements The CONTRACTOR shall: - 8.3.1 Report Fraud and Abuse information identified through the UM program to the Department's Program Integrity (PI) Unit in accordance with the requirements established in Section 11 of this contract. - 8.3.2 In accordance with 42 CFR § 438.3(s)(5) provide the Department a detailed description of its drug utilization review program activities annually. - 8.3.3 Provide to the Department, in the manner and format described in the Managed Care Process and Procedure Manual, quarterly reporting related to service authorization requests and denials. - 8.4 Practice Guidelines

-8.4.
-Practice Guidelines